Gift buying is never particularly easy, especially when it comes to kids. The 4 gift rule is an excellent solution.

 It’s also something you can teach your teenager if they’re starting to buy and give their own gifts.
 In fact, if they’re starting to save money themselves, this guide should help them.

-You could set up Jars for each category of the 4 gift rule, for instance.
-Your balances will adjust in real-time, making your holiday spending easy to track.
 To help you ensure that you have budgeted for all Christmas expenses, make sure you check out our Christmas preparation planner.

 We hope you give the 4 gift rule a shot, and that you find it as useful and rewarding as I have.